UM-Titan/TRBAIAC-PAVE/README.md

 # TRBAIAC-PAVE
 This is the benchmark model for TRB AI Committees Open Data Challenge on pavement distress detection and analysis.
 Top-down views of pavement image data containing 7 main distress types annotated with bounding boxes are provided.
+The repo also includes a tutorial on how to train, test models and submit results for evaluation.
+The modeling framework uses a deep convolutional neural network model with an architecture borrowed from YOLOV5.

 <div align="center">
     <a>